Amanda Burden: Early life and education

-Burden is the daughter of socialite Babe Paley and her first husband, Stanley G. Mortimer Jr. (1913–1999), an heir to the Standard Oil fortune.
+Burden was born in New York City, the daughter of socialite Babe Paley and her first husband, Stanley G. Mortimer Jr. (1913–1999), an heir to the Standard Oil fortune.
 She is a descendant of the first chief justice of the U.S. Supreme Court, John Jay, and a granddaughter of Dr. Harvey Cushing, the "Father of American Neurosurgery" and Pulitzer Prize-winning author.
 In 1947, her mother married William S. Paley, the son of a successful immigrant cigar entrepreneur who built a family acquisition into CBS.
 Her stepmother, Kathleen Harriman Mortimer, was a daughter of railroad heir and United States ambassador W. Averell Harriman.

 She graduated from the Westover School in Middlebury, Connecticut and attended Wellesley College until her marriage in 1964.
 She graduated from Sarah Lawrence College in 1976, with a concentration in environmental science.
 She later earned a Master of Urban Planning from Columbia University, writing an award-winning thesis about solid-waste management.